chef/chef-web-docs/includes_dsl_compliance/includes_dsl_compliance_example_test_system_event_log.rst

 ..
 The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

-The following test shows how to audit machines running |windows| 2012 R2 that pwassword complexity is enabled:
+The following test shows how to audit machines running |windows| 2012 R2 that password complexity is enabled:

 .. code-block:: ruby